equinor/ecalc/README.md

 Please refer to [Docker Docs](https://docs.docker.com/) for details on how to use Docker.

+**Alternative using devcontainer**:

+In vscode:
+- Install extension "Dev Containers" and open command palette (ctrl+p or cmd+p or F1) and click "reopen in container" then click the alternative "eCalc Python Dev Environment".

+In github codespaces:
+- In the repo click the "<> Code" button -> codespaces -> in the codespaces section click the ellipsis menu (three dots) -> click "New with options.." -> under "Dev container configuration" click and choose "eCalc Python Dev Environment" -> then click button "Create Codespace".

 ![ecalc-selftest](docs/gifs/selftest.gif)

 ### Create and run your first model